Ahmed-Arafat10/Git/Git.md

 =================================
 then push this branch into new remote branch called [developer#2]

-- Now if you pull then merged [developer#1] branch into master in github, this will be fine but if you then want to pull then merged [developer#2] branch into master{master + developer#1} in github there will be a conflict , why?? because commit of [developer#1] branch is that it added a new [style/index.css] then edited line #3 in [Web/index.html] and after merging it into master branch, the last commit will be this commit
+- Now if you pull then merged [developer#1] branch into master in GitHub, this will be fine but if you then want to pull then merged [developer#2] branch into master{master + developer#1} in GitHub there will be a conflict , why?? because commit of [developer#1] branch is that it added a new [style/index.css] then edited line #3 in [Web/index.html] and after merging it into master branch, the last commit will be this commit